ongr-archive/xtCommerceConnectorBundle/Resources/doc/importsource.rst

                - %default_lang_id%                  # Language id.
                - [ ]                                # Optional overriding sql parameters.

 Remember to register your ImportSource service as a pipeline source event listener!
+See Pipeline chapter in ConnectionsBundle documentation for more information.